josefrancois/mdft_database_tool/README.md

 }
 ```

 A template of` database_definition.json` is available into the project.
 In this template, some keys are prepended by "\*\*".
-These keys can moduled by the user as he wants.
+These keys can be moduled by the user as he wants.
 But the other ones must be written as it is.

 ## Four steps - Four commands
 After providing the input database and editing `database_definition.json`, the user needs to execute four main scripts via four commands to get what he wants.